dojo/docs/dojo/addOnLoad.rst

     });

     function loadCode(){
-      alert("About to dojo.require dijit.layout.BorderContainer.
-Currently is is: "+dijit.layout.BorderContainer);
+      alert("About to dojo.require dijit.layout.BorderContainer.");
       dojo.require("dijit.layout.BorderContainer");

-      // add a dojo.adOnLoad
+      // add a dojo.addOnLoad
       dojo.addOnLoad(function(){
         alert("This fires after BorderContainer is included.
-Now it is: "+dijit.layout.BorderContainer);
+Now it is: " + dijit.layout.BorderContainer);
       });
     }